nfepb/CI-Boutique-Ado/README.md

     * Add webhooks to handle events
     * Create code to create any necessary database objects in the webhook handler
     * Handle checkbox "save my info"
+    * Deal with cache and introduce dealy to have clean DB and avoid mistakes/errors

 # Deployment